 A balance sheet is a document that bears the statement of assets, liabilities, share holder’s equity, and capital.
 This type of document contains different components that help one understand the status of the business or company.
 In this aspect, it is not unlike a tracking sheet.

-Every micro and macro aspect of a business needs to be tracked.
-So if you are only starting to build your own business, consider acquiring for yourself a startup balance sheet to aid you in creating your own financial statements, profit and loss statements, and other related matters.
+Every micro and macro aspect of a business need to be tracked.
+So if you are only starting to build your own business, consider acquiring for yourself a start-up balance sheet to aid you in creating your own financial statements, profit and loss statements, and other related matters.
 You can also check out the balance sheets available in this post.

 Personal Balance Sheet

 Balance Sheet for a Small Business

 Blank Balance Sheet Format

 A balance sheet has long been an integral part of a business industry as it determines the business’ progress.
 This document can be acquired by using sheet templates in Excel.
 Or, for more traditional methods, printable sheet templates will do just fine.

 - Assets – This represents various things a company or business owns that has economic values.
 Assets are referred to as the company’s resources that includes, properties, equipment, receivables and sometimes business inventories.
 Assets can benefit the business because they can be exchanged for other products and services.
 In investment contracts, assets can be used to pay for the damages in the event that breaching of contract happens